jeremynoesen/AISpongeLite/README.md

 ### Characters

-The available characters are SpongeBob, Patrick, Squidward, Loudward, Gary, Sandy, Mr. Krabs, Plankton, Karen, Mrs. Puff, Larry, Bubble Bass, Bubble Buddy, and the French Narrator.
+The available characters are SpongeBob, Patrick, Squidward, Loudward, Gary, Sandy, Mr. Krabs, Plankton, Karen, Mrs. Puff, Squilliam, Larry, Bubble Bass, Bubble Buddy, and the French Narrator.
 Some characters will sound different from Rehydrated due to them using private models.

 ### Background Music